Visit SaquonBarkley.com To See The World's Sketchiest Marketing Agency | Onward State

 However, hidden in the paragraph is the clarification that the names are simply examples of “how everyone loves Ari Armani & Co.”
 When you click on the linked names, you’re taken to Facebook posts to a tweet liked by Jesse James (not that one), the Obamas sending an unpersonalized congratulatory note after presumably Ari Amani’s child was born, and Sonja B. Norwood wishing someone happy birthday.

-We imagine that if Saquon Barkley ever requests the URL, his email will be included in this wall of fame of people who “love” Ari Amani.
+We imagine that if Saquon Barkley ever requests the domain, his email will be included in this wall of fame of people who “love” Ari Amani.

 The press clippings include mentions by “A-list Journalists And Media Personalities” such as Reddit users and independent consultant bloggers on Huffington Post about hip hop artists the Chemists, Fred the Godson, and The Heatmakerz.

 Although not as ironic as itanimulli.com and the former use of JebBush.com, anything to drive page views, folks.
-We appreciate the creative marketing from an industry leader on the cutting edge, though.
+We appreciate the cutting-edge, creative marketing employed by “the premier firm,” though.

 Comments